K4liber/subinterpreters/README.md

 #### Real-Life Applications of Per-Interpreter GIL

-The motivation for introducing the per-interpreter GIL, and the benefits it provides, are outlined in detail [here on PEP 684](https://peps.python.org/pep-0684/#motivation).
+The motivation for introducing the per-interpreter GIL, and the benefits it provides, are outlined in detail *Motivation* section of PEP 684[[9]](#b9).

 Consider, for instance, a server tasked with handling complex requests where each request involves numerous computationally intensive operations that could be parallelized.
 Instead of spawning a separate process for each operation, which introduce considerable communication overhead, the Per-interpreter GIL could optimize performance by reducing this overhead.

-Eric Snow presented an informative benchmark at PyCon US 2023[[9]](#b9), showcasing the potential of the per-interpreter GIL.
+Eric Snow presented an informative benchmark at PyCon US 2023[[10]](#b10) of his work, showcasing the potential of the per-interpreter GIL.
 For a comprehensive review, watching the full presentation is recommended.

 Summary of the Presentation:
 Eric Snow presented significant performance improvements under the per-interpreter GIL architecture.